brihernandez/GunsAndBullets2/README.md

 ### CalculateBulletMotion
 Straightforward function for linear bullets with optional gravity and drag modifiers.
 Anything more is too project-specific, so it's up to you to specify if need be.
 I find that this type of motion is good enough for the vast majority of cases.

+#### Gravity
 For bullets with no gravity, the simple Euler Method (i.e. `position + velocity * deltaTime`) is applied for bullets, for the fastest calculations possible.
 For bullets with gravity, [Velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration#Algorithmic_representation) is used due to it being significantly more accurate than Euler Method, especially with longer steps between each update.
 In my testing, Velocity Verlet is able to perfectly predict bullets with a 0.1 timestep that the Euler Method would requires a 0.02 timestep to achieve.

-When drag is added to bullets however, substepping is required.
+#### Drag
+Draggy bullets use a modified, and more expensive version of Velocity Verlet in order to keep them as consistent as possible.
+Sometimes though, substepping is required if you care about accurate prediction with larger timesteps.
 See the [Draggy Bullets](#draggy-bullets) subsection for more information.

-These optimizations are maybe unncessary given that the [ignoredRigidbodies/ignoredColliders](#ignoring-collisions) is the real bottleneck of these functions, but substepping can sometimes shift the balance depending on how extreme it is.

 ### CalculateRayHitDetection
 One of the hit detection methods.
 This uses a very simple [Raycast](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) forwards one frame to see if the bullet will hit something.
 The raycasting allows for bullets to never tunnel through an object due to high speeds.